 You cannot visit Maisemore Lock because it’s located on private property; however, we have published some photos with kind permission from the landowners.

 The following map details each lock and weir including the best places to park.
 We have included Maisemore Lock and Weir for referencing.

-How long does it take to see these attractions?
+How long does it take to see the River Severn Locks?

 Is takes the following amount of time to walk a return journey to each lock and weir from our recommended parking spots: